BRAD JEFFERY, PRESIDENT & CEO | SERVANT

 During my 26 years in the family business I was blessed with the benefits of success, though in year 22 I became disillusioned with what “success” meant, and increasingly felt pulled to seek a life of greater significance.
 I was 44 years old and felt emptiness, a void that success couldn’t fill.
 I had bought into the belief that business success contributed to happiness, but it wasn’t working.

 It was then that I re-surrendered my life to my Lord and Savior Jesus Christ and began to see the world and my purpose in it differently.
 As my faith developed I began to get more involved in church and outreach activities.
-I worked with a variety of organizations for the homeless, and did a mission trip to Mexico.
+I worked with a variety of organizations for the homeless, and did a mission trip with my daughters in Mexico.
 Each experience penetrated my heart and increased my desire to help those living in a hurting world.

 The Mexico trip rocked my soul.
 I came home to my affluent surroundings of luxury autos, large custom homes and well manicured lawns (mine included) and literally felt sick to my stomach.
 My paradigm had shifted and I had new eyes.
 Before “the Mexico effect” I held the belief that people in less developed countries had the circumstances they did because of their poor choices, irresponsibility and bad governments.
 If they really wanted to change things, they could and there was nothing I could do about it.